mastcu/SerialEM/ReadMe.txt

 res\SerialEM.ico
     This is an icon file, which is used as the application's icon.
 This icon is included by the main resource file SerialEM.rc.

-res\SerialEM.rc2
-    This file contains resources that are not edited by Microsoft Visual C++.
-You should place all resources not editable by the resource editor in this file.

-res\Toolbar.bmp
-    This bitmap file is used to create tiled images for the toolbar.
-    The initial toolbar and status bar are constructed in the CMainFrame class.
-Edit this toolbar bitmap using the resource editor, and update the IDR_MAINFRAME TOOLBAR array in SerialEM.rc to add toolbar buttons.

 res\SerialEMDoc.ico
     This is an icon file, which is used as the icon for MDI child windows